hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * also allow escape sequences \t\n\r wrt VM:DataM strings

-* Allow all VM Op int literals to use $ prefix or rather better DataM based flow
+* Allow all VM Op int literals to use the flexible and better DataM based flow

-  * Allow $0xHexIntValue